George Costanza: Fashion and hairstyle

 George has balding hair, which is less noticeable in "The Seinfeld Chronicles" or a flashback in "The Slicer", but gets thinner as the series progresses.
 At the end of "The Scofflaw", he starts to wear a toupee, until Elaine throws it out the window in disgust in "The Beard".
 He also tries to restore his hair in "The Tape", in which he starts using a Chinese cream that is said to be a cure for baldness.
 His hair is rarely seen styled.
-His clothing is usually very plain.
 He frequently wears jeans and Nike Cortez sneakers.
 In "The Trip, Part 1", he mentions that his clothes are color-coded based on his mood.
 Several times throughout the show, George mentions a desire to "drape" himself in velvet, which he does in "The Doodle".
 In "The Bizarro Jerry", George can be seen styling his hair based on an Andy Sipowicz poster.

 Art Vandelay

 Art Vandelay is an alias first used by George in "The Stake Out".
 To explain their presence in the lobby of an office building, Jerry and George come up with a cover story based around a man they plan to meet named Art Vandelay, an importer–exporter who works in the building.
 George frequently reuses the invented name as a running joke.
 In "The Red Dot", George tells Elaine's boss that he frequently reads books by Art Vandelay, who he describes as a "beatnik, from the Village."
 In "The Boyfriend", George tells the unemployment office that he is close to getting a job at "Vandelay Industries", a latex manufacturer ostensibly located at Jerry's address.
 He later tells Susan that Art is Elaine's boyfriend as part of a cover story to prevent Susan from learning that he is secretly dating Marisa Tomei ("The Cadillac").
 In "The Bizarro Jerry", George asks an office receptionist to see a "Mr. Art Vandelay" as part of a ruse to ask her on a date.
 In "The Serenity Now", George invents fake customers, one of whom is "Mr. Vandelay", to hide his lack of sales success.
 In "The Puerto Rican Day", George pretends to be Vandelay (Jerry pretends to be "Kel Varnsen", and Kramer is "H.E.
 Pennypacker") to take advantage of an open house to watch a Mets game on television.
 In "The Finale", the name of the presiding judge is Arthur Vandelay, much to George's amazement.